ghetzel/command-deck/README.md

 ### `git`

 Conditionally output a segment showing the current Git branch.
-Foreground is white, background is determined by the exit status of `git diff-files --quiet`.
+Foreground is white, background is determined by the exit status of `test -z "$(git status -s)"`.
 If it exits successfully, there are no modified files in the current repository and the background color will be ANSI #24 (DeepSkyBlue4).
 If the command exits non-zero, there _are_ uncommitted changes and the background will be ANSI #9 (Red).
 The commands must exit within 250ms or the segment will not be shown.
 This is a protection measure against terminal slowdown caused by entering large, unindexed Git repositories.